SuperOfficeDocs/superoffice-docs/docs/en/automation/crmscript/fundamentals/while-loops.md

 You should use a `while` loop when you don't know the number of iterations ahead of time.

 It is also very useful when the counter updates don't follow a fixed pattern such as `++`.
-For example, when you receive a group sign-up, the new number of participants must reflect the size of the group.
+For example, when you receive a group sign-up, the new number of attendees must reflect the size of the group.

 <!-- Referenced links -->
 [1]: ./conditions.md